When was the last time you looked at the quality and accuracy of your B2B persona and contact data?

 Mathew: A couple of things.
 This doesn’t really give a lot of tactics as to what you do with email.
-Rather it puts into question when you should ask for email, or what is the value of email in your organization.
+Rather it puts into question when you should ask for an email or the value of email in your organization.
 So we have to take two steps back and think about telephone numbers.

 Any marketer that uses email marketing now asks for an email address before a phone number.
 So, the progression of communication channels.
 Now we have other communication channels such as social.
 So maybe we should hold off on asking for email until a little bit later because we know that email is much more finite than a social handle.
 Why?